dklassic/APFrameworkUI/README.md

 ## Window Elements

 Every window element inherits from the `WindowElement` class, which features a `IStringLabel` label for display, as the element will cache the string value using `IStringLabel.GetValue()`, you can implement the interface in other ways such as returning a function value, or in my own use case, returning a localized value for localization.
-Each elements will also have a tag that directly represents the hierarchy path of the element, which should be useful as some string id.
+Each elements will also have a tag that directly represents the hierarchy path of the element, which should be useful as some localization string id.

 Currently window elements implemented are all based on my own needs, which are: